collective/awesome-plone/README.md

 * [collective.editablemenu](https://github.com/RedTurtle/collective.editablemenu) - A customizable navigation menu for Plone.

-## Content, content extensions and utilities
+## Content and utilities for content

 _Add-ons that provide content-types or additional functionality for content_